Crown College (Minnesota)

-Crown College is a private Christian college in St. Bonifacius, Minnesota.
+Crown College is a private Evangelical Christian college in Laketown Township, Carver County, Minnesota, with a St. Bonifacius post office address.
 It is affiliated with the Christian and Missionary Alliance and is accredited by the Higher Learning Commission.

 History

-In 1916, The Alliance Training Home was founded by Rev. J.D.
+In 1916, "The Alliance Training Home" was founded by Rev. J.D.
 Williams in St. Paul, Minnesota.
 The initial class at the school was five graduates.
-In 1922, the name was changed to the St. Paul Training School of the Christian Missionary Alliance.
-In 1935, the school moved from Sherburne Avenue to Englewood Avenue, and in 1936 the name was changed again to the St. Paul Bible Institute.
+In 1922, the name was changed to the "St. Paul Training School of the Christian Missionary Alliance".
+In 1935, the school moved from Sherburne Avenue to Englewood Avenue, and in 1936 the name was changed again to the "St. Paul Bible Institute".
 In 1956, St. Paul Bible added Men's Basketball and began their athletic program; in 1958, the school added a women's basketball program.
-In 1959, the name changed a fourth time to St. Paul Bible College.
+In 1959, the name changed a fourth time to "St. Paul Bible College".

 In 1963, some open property in the St. Paul suburb of Arden Hills, about five miles north of the existing campus came to the attention of the college's leadership.
-Arden Hills was then and is the home to Bethel University.
 The board studied the site and in 1963 purchased 35 acres of land for $70,000 with the intent to build a new campus on it.
 Plans were developed for the construction of a new campus, including a long, curving academic-administrative-gymnasium building, four tear-shaped dorms, and a circular chapel.
-However, due to high-interest rates, a lot of capital was needed to begin construction, and construction never began.
+However, due to high interest rates, a lot of capital was needed to begin construction, and construction never began.

-The college, looking for a new home, finalized a deal to buy a Jesuit college with the main building in the shape of a cross in St. Bonifacius, Minnesota.
+The college, looking for a new home, finalized a deal to buy a Jesuit college with the main building in the shape of a cross in the St. Bonifacius, Minnesota area.
 The deal was completed in September 1969, when St. Paul Bible College bought the 173-acre campus for $3.1 million on an 8% contract for deed.
 In the autumn of 1970, St. Paul Bible College moved onto the land.
 This remains the main campus for Crown.

 In 1984, St. Paul Bible College added a collegiate football program.
 In 1992, the college made its last name change to its current name, Crown College.
-In 2013, the college announced that Dr. Joel Wiggins would be the school's 16th president and he remains the school's president.
+In 2013, the college announced that Joel Wiggins would be the school's 16th president and he remains the school's president.

 Academics

 Crown College offers over 40 undergraduate degree programs in numerous fields of study.
-The School of Online Studies and Graduate School offers over 20 different degrees that can be completed entirely online including several Bible certificates.
+The School of Online Studies and Graduate School offers over 20 different degree programs that can be completed entirely online including several Bible certificates.

-The college was granted an exception to Title IX in 2017 which allows it to legally discriminate against LGBT students for religious reasons.